Physical Assessment of the Newborn

 - estimation-of-gestational-age-and-newborn-behavioral-assessment - Complements physical exam when maturity is uncertain.

-- newborn-jaundice - Physical assessment trends support early bilirubin-risk recognition.
+- neonatal-jaundice - Physical assessment trends support early bilirubin-risk recognition.

 Self-Check